Monthly Newsletter

 Dr. Giselle Cino, a pathologist at the Kansas State Veterinary Diagnostic Laboratory, is helping facilitate the collaborative project through her connections in Paraguay.
 She earned her Doctor of Veterinary Medicine degree at the Faculty of Veterinary Medicine of the National University of Asunción (FCV-UNA).
 Her message emphasizes the prevention of the spread of ticks in pets.

-"The most dangerous outcome is when a single tick can carry more than one disease-causing agent, thus potentially infecting a wide range of animals, especially pets," Dr. Cino said.
+"The most dangerous outcome is when a single tick can carry more than one disease causing agent, thus potentially infecting a wide range of animals, especially pets," Dr. Cino said.

 Dr. Melinda Wilkerson, department chair for pathobiology at St. George’s University (SGU), joined Drs.
 Ganta and Cino at the FCV-UNA main campus, in the city of San Lorenzo, Paraguay.
 Dr. Wilkerson was previously on the faculty at the K-State College of Veterinary Medicine.

 Drs.
 Cino, Ganta and Wilkerson met with the administration of the UNA and faculty.
 Further, the team gave research presentations on tick-borne diseases to the students and faculty at FCV-UNA.
 The team also discussed research collaborations at length with FCV-UNA and administrators.
 A three-university research collaboration to study ticks and tick-borne diseases of importance to agricultural and companion animals for South America, Caribbean and the USA is already initiated.
-As part of this collaboration, efforts are also underway in student and faculty exchanges to promote strategic interests of CEVBD at K-State, SGU and UNA.
+As part of this collaboration, efforts are also underway in student and faculty exchanges to promote strategic interests of CEVBD at KSU, SGU and UNA.

 Dr. Cino also visited SENACSA, a government institution in Paraguay, and met with its current president, Dr. José Carlos Martin Camperchioli.
 SENACSA is in charge of regulation, coordination and execution of guidelines for the health and well-being of livestock and companion animals, as well as the quality of animal produce.
 It is similar to the USDA’s Animal and Plant Health Inspection Service (APHIS).